Just Dance (video game series): Japan exclusives

-The second Japanese Just Dance game published and edited by Nintendo but developed by Ubisoft Paris.
-It was released on July 26, 2012, only for the Wii.
+The second Japanese Just Dance game was published and edited by Nintendo and developed by Ubisoft Paris.
+It was released on July 26, 2012, for the Wii.
 It includes 20 J-pop songs from Exile, Kara, Speed, Da Pump, T-ara, DJ Ozma, 2PM, Happiness, and MAX, as well as 15 songs from Just Dance 2 and Just Dance 3.